When I tell people that I am a clinical psychologist, people often ask, “Are you reading my mind right now?”

 It doesn’t matter what field it is.
 Some people are generally warm, intuitive and empathetic, and genuinely want to help the people that they see.
 Other people may have less altruistic intentions and motivations for doing what they do.

-I just want people to be aware of the various tricks that may be used by certain people to convince others that they have the power to read people’s minds, communicate with spirits, or predict the future.
+I want people to be aware of the various tricks that certain people may use to convince others that they have the power to read people’s minds, communicate with spirits, or predict the future.

-In ‘The Full Facts book of Cold Reading’, Ian Rowland lists 38 persuasion techniques (including Barnum statements).
+In ‘The Full Facts Book of Cold Reading’, Ian Rowland lists 38 persuasion techniques (including Barnum statements).
 Known as elements, they are used to extract information from clients, convince them that they know something about their character, about the facts and events of their life, and about the future.
-Some of my favourite are:
+Some of my favourites are:

 Elements to extract information:

 - ‘Jargon Blitz’ with a ‘Veiled Question’: Explain the traditional meaning of a tarot card “the five of swords indicates a struggle in the affairs of the heart” then make a statement about the client’s life “I sense your personal goals are taking priority over romance at this time”, followed by “is this making sense to you?”
 If it is, you’ve got a hit.
 If not, they give you more information about their lives without realising that a question has been asked.

 - ‘Vanishing Negative: State a negative question with ambiguous tone and phrasing, such as “you don’t work with kids, do you?”.
 It can be a hit whether they agree or disagree, as the negative part of the question vanishes if they say they do work with kids — “yes, I thought so.
 A strong affinity with children is indicated….”